Shallow relic gravitational wave spectrum with acoustic peak: Approaches to computing the gravitational wave spectrum

 \subsection{Simulations with a kinematic velocity field}

-To compute the GW field numerically, we need to compute the hydrodynamic stress in regular time intervals, $\delta\eta$.
+To compute the GW field numerically, we need to evaluate the hydrodynamic stress in regular time intervals, $\delta\eta$.
 In this section, we construct a three-dimensional, time-dependent, random irrotational velocity field in Fourier space, $\tilde{\uu}(\kk,\eta)$, as